Terror management theory: Religion

 TMT posits that religion was created as a means for humans to cope with their own mortality.
 Supporting this, arguments in favor of life after death, and simply being religious, reduce the effects of mortality salience on worldview defense.
 Thoughts of death have also been found to increase religious beliefs.
 At an implicit, subconscious level, this is the case even for people who claim to be nonreligious.

 Mental health

 Some researchers have argued that death anxiety may play a central role in numerous mental health conditions.
 To test whether death anxiety causes a particular mental illness, TMT researchers use a mortality salience experiment, and examine whether reminding participants of death leads to increased prevalence of behaviors associated with that mental illness.
 Such studies have shown that reminders of death lead to increases in compulsive handwashing in obsessive-compulsive disorder, avoidance in spider phobias and social anxiety, and anxious behaviors in other disorders, including panic disorder and health anxiety, suggesting the role of death anxiety in these conditions according to TMT researchers.

 Criticisms

-Some psychologists, especially evolutionary psychologists, have argued against terror management theory.
-One scholar commented that the field of psychology would be advanced by a study of paralyzed states caused by anxiety that would only be alleviated with the reworking of a person's mental state.
-These authors instead explain that human behavior is selected to urge people to avoid situations likely to lead to death.
-This suggests that mortality salience effects reflect adaptive responses to solve specific life threats rather than an unconscious attempt to avoid this realization.
+Criticisms of terror management theory have been based on several lines of arguments: